Aliases for ARHGAP35 Gene

 GeneCards Summary for ARHGAP35 Gene

 ARHGAP35 (Rho GTPase Activating Protein 35) is a Protein Coding gene.
 Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include GTP binding.
+GO annotations related to this gene include GTP binding and transcription corepressor activity.
 An important paralog of this gene is SRGAP3.

 UniProtKB/Swiss-Prot for ARHGAP35 Gene